RIDERS IN THE SKY

 Building on the incredible momentum of our inaugural 2025 event, this year’s Women’s Camp promises even more empowerment, skill-building, and connection.
 Whether you’re a seasoned rider or just beginning your mountain biking journey, our all-female team of expert coaches will guide and inspire you every pedal stroke of the way.

 Experience hands-on workshops designed to boost your confidence and technique, surrounded by a supportive community of women who share your passion for the trail.
-This is more than a camp—it’s a celebration of strength, growth, and comaraderie on two wheels.
+This is more than a camp—it’s a celebration of strength, growth, and camaraderie on two wheels.

 Registration opens in March.
 Spots are limited to 40 riders.